nblair/nblair.github.io/_posts/2016-04-21-combining-spring-boot-bower.md

 ## Summary

-So, witn this approach, can the front end work in the tool chain of their choice and not have to adopt the tool chain of the back end team?
+So, with this approach, can the front end work in the tool chain of their choice and not have to adopt the tool chain of the back end team?
 It has been a bit tricky to get to this point, but we believe so.
 We will continue to experiment, and try to apply this same approach to other projects.

+Having one deployable out of the multiple separate sites is nice, simple to deploy.
+We think it is worth experimenting with deploying the two constituent projects, but there is some complexity there we aren't quite sure how to resolve.